 A collection of essays about the history of computing, what hacking is, and why open source software development is as revelatory as it is.
-For a relatively computer-illiterate sort such as myself it was an interesting insight into the side of computing that the layman seldom sees.
-On the negative side, the essays are now getting on in years, are filled with dense jargon and not written that well.
-They're functional and interesting, but it's a bit of a slog at points.
+Interesting insight into computing that the layman seldom sees, but often filled with dense jargon and not that well-written.

 The Early Hackers